sampumon/muumi-dl/README.md

 MUUMI-DL
 ========

-Download stuff from YLE Areena¹.
+Automatically download stuff from YLE Areena¹.

 Downloads the latest episode from given shows.
 Run daily (or more often) to get all episodes.